alandmoore/wcgbrowser/README.rst

 allow_plugins          False              If true, enables the use of plugins like flash, java, etc. window_size            (empty)            If set, and if fullscreen is //not// set, make the window default to this size.
-Can be <width>x<height> (e.g. 800x600) or 'max' for maximized. whitelist              (empty)            A list of web domains or hosts to allow access to (see below).
+Can be <width>x<height> (e.g. 800x600) or 'max' for maximized. whitelist              (empty)            A list of web domains or hosts to allow access to (see below). page_unavailable_html  (empty)            The full path to a file containing HTML which will be displayed when a page cannot be loaded, either because it's not accessible or blocked by security restrictions. network_down_html      (empty)            The full path to a file containing HTML which will be displayed when the start_url page cannot be loaded, which probably indicates some kind of network error.
 ====================== ===============    ===============================================================================================================================================================================================================================================================

 Bookmarks